Greek and Roman Mythology

 Aims to provide students with an understanding of the myths and legends of the Greek and Roman civilisations.
 The course focuses on definitions of myth, at its most simple level as a story, as well as what it reveals of Greek and Roman society, religion, beliefs and values and the relevance of Greco-Roman myth for modern thought.

-1. A sound knowledge and understanding of both Greek and Roman mythology and its context
+1. Demonstrate a sound knowledge and understanding of both Greek and Roman mythology and its context

-2. Recognition of common themes and patterns in various myths and legends
+2. Recognise common themes and patterns in various myths and legends

-3. A critical understanding of similarities and differences in myth cycles from various cultures, and of the main modern theories of the nature of myth.
+3. Demonstrate a critical understanding of similarities and differences in myth cycles from various cultures, and of the main modern theories of the nature of myth.

-4. Skills in using and evaluating ancient source material for gaining information, as well as using modern studies in conjunction with the ancient sources to establish, develop and support interpretations of myth.
+4. Demonstrate skills in using and evaluating ancient source material for gaining information, as well as using modern studies in conjunction with the ancient sources to establish, develop and support interpretations of myth.

-5. The accurate and effective communication of the knowledge and understanding acquired.
+5. Demonstrate accurate and effective communication of the knowledge and understanding acquired.

 20 units at any level in Ancient History or History